Menu

 Why you should do business with a sports-related insurer rather than a general provider

-Policies specific for runners offer better value not just because of the tailored approach to underwriting or the benefits you get from any provider.
+Policies specific to runners offer better value, not just because of the tailored approach to underwriting or the benefits you get from any provider.

 It’s the health plans that some providers make available to their customers.
-Like, such receiving a set amount of claimable expenses each year to put towards the cost of physio caused by running-related injuries, surgeries for breaks should you take a nasty fall etc.
+Like receiving a set amount of claimable expenses each year towards the cost of physio caused by running-related injuries, surgeries for breaks, should you take a nasty fall, etc.

 The NHS is usually pretty good, but it can become like a postcode lottery regarding the level of care and service you receive.

-For sports injuries, especially for regular runners, the health plans are important because of the speed you get access to healthcare, such as physio and chiro, to support you back to fitness so you can get back on with your usual running routine.
+For sports injuries, especially for regular runners, health plans are necessary because they speed up access to healthcare, such as physio and chiro, to help you return to fitness and resume your usual running routine.

 A general health and life insurance policy may have too many exclusions that would see you requiring separate plans from other providers.
 In contrast, you can save by getting your policy from an insurer specialising in policies for sportspeople.